seanbouk/quantizeMD/README.md

   * `num_tiles` number of unique tiles
   * `num_colors` (`quantize_3bp.py` only) palette size
   * `dither_type` (`quantize_3bp.py` only) dithering style (see FG4 images)

+The only thing you might want to change in `colour_split.py` is the mask colour.
+It's currently magenta, but if you have magenta in your image you'll want something else.
+Look for `foreground_replacement_color`.